 By: Regional Infrastructure Projects Coordinator, Scott Britton...

-Steven Cosatto and I commenced detailed discussions with Councils as part the benchmarking process for potential regional steel processing arrangements.
-Steven will continue with this work in the coming months and will be able to keep everyone updated in future newsletters.
+Steven Cosatto and I will commence detailed discussions with each Council later this month as part the benchmarking process for potential regional steel processing arrangements.